celetor/vpstoolbox/README.md

 ### https://t.me/trojanscript

 Attachment: Trojan-GFW one-click script's function is basically complete.
 Stop updating from now on.
-If you need more functions, please visit Github issue.
+If you need more functions, please use Github issue function.